 The task of performing a chart/song to complete and utter perfection remains a popular pastime with the Japanese gamers, and this almost obsessive behavior was not limited to the music game genre, either.
 Within the scope of DDR, there exists a significant number of players that only play Light/Easy modes and aim for as close to complete perfection as they can.
 The challenge with this came from the fact that the "Marvelous" timing window was so small that regardless of how much dedicated practice and patience someone put into the song, a full "Marvelous" combo was still a difficult and rare event, even among the best players of the game and on the most straightforward of songs.
+Of course, this lead to a fairly common claim that the reason songs on DDR were so hard to MFC (A full "Marvelous" combo) was due to the "awful" syncing of the songs with the step charts.
+The locals seemed to be able to pull it off whereas this still remains almost unheard of in the West.
+As was mentioned earlier in this work, the construction quality of the arcade stages overseas left a lot to be desired, and that made for a poorer experience.

-Of course, this lead to a fairly common claim that the reason songs on DDR were so hard to MFC (A full games, one could argue that player could purposely а compromise their own judgment and attune himself the judgment for to а specific song, but this wasn't the case with a certain song this a certain player, or covered most of the songs in the game by an entire region of the world.
+Furthermore, if the songs and charts in general were truly so badly synced, how could there still have been so many all-Marvelous scores performed, even on Expert level songs?
+Also, how could this have been done with a timing window smaller than anything found in other music games of the same genre?
+If the timing windows were more comparable to other games, one could argue that a player could purposely compromise their own judgment and attune himself to the judgment for a specific song, but this wasn't the case with a certain song or a certain player, this covered most of the songs in the game by an entire region of the world.
 This isn't to say all songs were perfectly synced, because they were not, and there have been some notable exceptions over the years, but by and large the local Japanese players were fine with the syncing, especially in regards to recent arcade versions, and the record scores are a testament to that.